The Bizarre History of Fad Diets

 Personally, while I don’t think switching my morning dairy yogurt to coconut yogurt is a big deal if it means shedding a few quick pounds, I would never want to give up beans (hey, they’re a great source of protein!)
 This program wasn’t entirely ridiculous: cutting out dairy lowers your risk for common modern diseases such as obesity and heart disease.
 The ridiculous part is that animal protein (meat included, of course), has been proven again and again to dramatically contribute to obesity, diabetes, cancer, and a range of other health issues!

 Nobody really knows where this craze came from.
 It is said that it became trendy through faxlore – which is basically junk mail through fax machines (remember those?).
 Most nutritionists are vehemently against this 1-week extreme dietary program, since dieters cut out important nutrients, don’t receive enough calories, and only lose water weight.
+And why cabbage?
+It’s not particularly nutrient-dense.
 Also, aren’t you going to get bored with only eating cabbage soup?
 And who even likes cabbage soup?